Menno Simons Centre Residence

 The Menno Simons Centre is a not-for-profit student residence in the Point Grey neighbourhood of Vancouver, near the University of British Columbia.
 It is an off-campus residence, and our student residents attend a wide range of post-secondary institutions in the area.

-The Centre was named after Menno Simons, the founder of the Mennonite heritage in the Christian faith, in recognition of its purpose to be a place where Christian, and particularly Anabaptist, practice and thought are explored through dialogue.
+The Centre was named after Menno Simons, the founder of the Mennonite heritage in the Christian faith, in recognition of its purpose to nurture Christian community and practice from an Anabaptist perspective.

 - There are 23 single rooms at the Centre.

 - Each room contains a bed, closet, and desk.
 Many also have a sink.